DraxFM/DraxPloit-Grabber/README.md

 *enjoy the script fuggas*

 #### :x: This program was made for educational purposes only.
-I do not condone or promote and illegal acts that can be reproduced with my program! :x:
+I do not condone or promote any illegal acts that can be reproduced with my program! :x:

 ## Content :large_blue_circle:
 - [:trollface: Features](#features)